HellraiserCW/node-simple-crud-api/README.md

 This is a simple CRUD (Create, Read, Update, Delete) API built with Node.js.
 It allows users to perform CRUD operations on a collection of users stored in memory.

+## Node

+Supported not lower than 20 LTS version of Node.js

 ## Installation

 1. **Clone the repository:**